tellor-io/telliot/docs/setup-and-usage.md

 ## Values

-The default helm values will install a mining and dataServer instance of telliot.
-Grafana, Alertmanager, and Prometheus are disabled by default.
+The default helm values will install a mining instance of telliot.

 To override these values during installation include `--set $key=$value` in the helm upgrade command.